aws/aws-sdk-mobile-analytics-js/README.md

-# Amazon Mobile Analytics Client for JavaScript
+# Amazon Mobile Analytics SDK for JavaScript

 **Developer Preview:** We welcome developer feedback on this project.
 You can reach us by creating an issue on the GitHub repository or posting to the Amazon Mobile Analytics forums: